 Why isn’t my dough ball smooth?

-To achieve the best texture, knead the dough by hand for 12-15 minutes, or half the time with a stand mixer using a dough hook.
-Based on my experience, the dough hook produces excellent results.
+To achieve the best texture, knead the dough by hand for 15 minutes, or for a minimum of 10 minutes with a stand mixer using a dough hook.
+Based on my experience, the stand mixer produces the best results.

 To make sure that there is enough moisture for the dry ingredients, I recommend using a scale instead of using measuring cups.
 Cup measurements may vary if the ingredients are packed or sifted, leading to inconsistencies.
 When using measuring cups and spoons, ensure to level off the ingredients for closer accuracy.
 Cooking with a scale is simple, requiring only a bowl, a scale, and a tool to transfer the ingredients.